-Eh... let's go back a bit further: what about taking the violin away from the neck?
+Eh . . . let's go back a bit further: What about taking the violin away from the neck?
 History does not record who had the bright idea to move the violin away from the comfort of a cradling arm to the discomfort of wedging the thing between collarbone and chin.
 There are certainly advantages in terms of playing higher and faster, but if ever a non-violinist thinks that violin playing is a normal extension of being a Homo sapiens, let them stand for half an hour with the left arm held in the correct Carl Flesch posture (a dog's severely twisted hind leg) and feel the pain.
-The violin playing position is one of self-inflicted perversity.
+The violin-playing position is one of self-inflicted perversity.
 Cello fine.
 Piano fine.
 Trumpet fine.
 All other instruments fine.
-But the violin...
+But the violin. . . .

-There is nothing so liberating as using a violin bow, free of a violin.
-I've got quite a collection of amplified bows, bows with extra strings strung along them, and string instrument homemades that are free standing.
+There is nothing so liberating as using a violin bow free of a violin.
+I have quite a collection of amplified bows, bows with extra strings strung along them and freestanding string instrument homemades.
 You can assault these instruments from all directions with a bow.
-All can be pitch shifted, scratched, or manipulated in some way by interactive bow-powered MIDI.
+All can be pitch shifted, scratched or manipulated in some way by interactive bow-powered MIDI.

-Dan Truman has developed this notion of an unattached bow to sophisticated home-made heights with the BoSSA (Bow-Sensor-Speak-Array), a spatial filtering audio diffuser speaker hub (to replace the resonating chamber of the violin) combined with Bonge and Fangerboard, the whole setup set off with his R-bow (two force-sensing-resistors between the stick and hair mounted on foam, plus two accelerometers).
-I heard and saw most of Truman's gear onstage at the now-defunct Tonic Club in NYC in 2000, and impressive it was, too, in very difficult circumstances (13).
+Dan Trueman has developed this notion of an unattached bow to sophisticated homemade heights with the BoSSA (Bow-Sensor-Speak-Array), a spatial filtering audio diffuser speaker hub (to replace the resonating chamber of the violin) combined with Bonge and Fangerboard, the whole setup set off with his R-bow (two force-sensing-resistors between the stick and hair mounted on foam plus two accelerometers).
+I heard and saw most of Trueman's gear onstage at the now-defunct Tonic Club in NYC in 2000, and impressive it was, too, in very difficult circumstances [22].

-Truman has also identified the composers who want to measure and control the data of a string player without the player actually having to react or change any aspect of his or her playing stick, and those who seek and relish a physical relationship, do not avoid it, and look for some sonic event that will change the moment-I guess we will call them improvisers.
-Truman clearly has MIT's Tod Machover (and his use of Yo Yo Ma) in his sights... then there's Truman and the rest of us who prefer to jump into the mess (interaction).
+Trueman has also identified composers who want to measure and control the data of a string player without the player actually having to react or change any aspect of his or her playing shtick, and others who seek and relish a physical relationship, do not avoid it and look for some sonic event that will change the moment-I guess we will call them improvisers.
+Dan Trueman clearly had MIT's Tod Machover (and his use of Yo-Yo Ma) in his sights....
+Then there's Trueman and the rest of us who prefer to jump into the mess (interaction).

 Suguru Goto, on the other hand, is seeking the third way, determined to screw up the violinist's back even more by fitting his Superpolm Violin with an interactive pressure-sensored chin rest.
-If you squeeze down on your chin every time you get or want virtual string excitement, you will be heading to an expensive specialist in your local clinic!
-To be fair, his non-stringed ersatz violin has some cool touch-strip sensors on the fingerboard, and there does appear to be a reaction when he shakes the Superpolm up and down on his website's video (14).
+If you squeeze down on your chin every time you get or want virtual string excitement, you will be heading to an expensive specialist in your local clinic.
+To be fair, his non-stringed ersatz violin has some cool touch-strip sensors on the fingerboard, and there does appear to be a reaction when he shakes the Superpolm up and down on his website's video [23].
 However, the sounds being controlled have such long envelopes, front and back, that it gives away what he thinks a bow or indeed a violin should be about.